arman-maghsoudnia/SDMN_HW02/Problem_2/README.md

 We downloaded the filesystems from the following link: [ubuntu-focal-oci-amd64-root](https://github.com/tianon/docker-brew-ubuntu-core/blob/5ed9ebdc8e9050d5b327c7ce3cda08b62cd28f67/focal/ubuntu-focal-oci-amd64-root.tar.gz) \
 So we extract ubuntu-focal-oci-amd64-root.tar.gz to the new root folder directory.
 Now the root folder is entirely ready.

+We also implemented the bonus part of the problem, which is running the container under memory restriction.
+If you give a second input as a number, we limit the available memory for the container to the given number in MegaBytes.
+To do so, we used "cgroup-tools".
+First of all, we make a folder in the path:/sys/fs/cgroup/memory.
+The folder is named "my_container_Group_$j".
+The naming process is similar to naming the root folder.
+After making the folder, we echo the given number to the file "/sys/fs/cgroup/memory/my_container_Group_$j/memory.limit_in_bytes".
+After doing this, any process running under this folder as its cgroup will have a memory limit to the given number.

 Now is the time to run our container and configure the namespaces.
-We use the following line to run the container: <strong>unshare --fork --pid --mount-proc --mount --uts --net --root=my_container_roots/container_$i bash -c "hostname $1 && /bin/bash"</strong>.
+If the second input argument is NOT supplied, we use the following line to run the container: <strong>unshare --fork --pid --mount-proc --mount --uts --net --root=my_container_roots/container_$i bash -c "hostname $1 && /bin/bash"</strong>.
 This command will change the desired namespaces and also will change the root directory of the container.

+If the second input argument is supplied, we run the container under the made cgroup folder.
+So we use the following line: <strong>cgexec -g memory:my_container_Group_$j unshare --fork --pid --mount-proc --mount --uts --net --root=my_container_roots/container_$i bash -c "hostname $1 && /bin/bash"</strong>.
+Running the container using mentioned command will restrict the memory usage to the assigned number.

+We used "cgroup-tools" to configure the memory limit.
+More precisely we used "cgcreate" to make the cgroup folder and "cgexec" to run the container under the cgroup folder.

 "unshare" is a Linux command used to create containers with given namespaces.
 You can find the complete documentation in the following link: [unshare doc](https://man7.org/linux/man-pages/man1/unshare.1.html)